 Call Us to talk about your particular case and situation.
 It's a 100% Free Phone Consultation with Criminal Defense Attorney Keates.
 No Sales Pitches, No Hassles.
 We'll see if we are the right Law Firm for you, and give you a quote.
 Be sure to check out Keates Law Firm's Reviews and also our past cases and Results.

-Goals vary, depending on a person's charge, criminal history, and other factors, but ideally, the goal should be a reduction of charges, a dismissal, and avoiding jail for any Burglary of Vehicle charge.
-A Dismissal will allow a person to later seek an Expunction of a Criminal Record, which is where a Judge Orders the offense records destroyed, including police reports, court records, and prosecutor files.
+Goals vary, depending on a person's charge, criminal history, and other factors, but ideally, the goal should be a reduction of charges, a dismissal, or avoiding jail for any Burglary of Vehicle charge.
+While not every case can be dismissed, often times the goal becomes avoiding jail, or getting a reduced charge, or even getting a favorable probation with a possible dismissal at the end, called Deferred Adjudication.
+If dismissed, a person can later seek an Expunction of a Criminal Record, which is where a Judge Orders the offense records destroyed, including police reports, court records, and prosecutor files.

 The Texas Criminal Penal Code Sec.
 30.04 controls Burglary of Vehicle offenses